PascalLeMerrer/blog-source/content/post/react-native-2.md

 At this stage my feelings about React Native are mixed:

-* it produces very easily a working application, and until now I did not require any knowledge about Android development (although it won't prevent me to learn Google's guidelines to create an app with a good UX);
+* it produces very easily a working application, and until now It did not require from me any knowledge about Android development (although it won't prevent me to learn Google's guidelines to create an app with a good UX);
 * the Fetch API seems buggy;
-* the error messages of the compiler often left me without any clue about what is causing them;
+* React error messages often left me without any clue about what is causing them;
-* sometimes the error messages appears in the app, sometimes in the terminal running the packager (which I tend to forget as it runs in background).
+* sometimes the error messages appears in the app, sometimes in the terminal running the packager (which I tend to forget as it runs in background) ; sometimes I even have to stop the packager to make the message appear in the app.

 To sum up, the result looks very good (by now), but the tooling is still immature, which is understandable for a rather young technology.